marek5050/selenium-serenity-jbehave-base/README.md

-#JBehave Social Media Testing
+#Selenium/Serenity/JBehave base

-JBehave tests and stories that use Selenium PageObjects.
+JBehave stories that use Serenity PageObjects and Selenium web driver.

 ## To Run
 For most fun and functionality modify the pom.xml with your credentials.
 Right now it supposed Twitter and Github.